Building a Personal LLM Wiki: The Andrej Karpathy Workflow in Recall

 Thesis

-Building a Personal LLM Wiki: The Andrej Karpathy Workflow in Recall teaches a practical ai strategy move: This video demonstrates the tool Recall as a less-hacky alternative to Andrej Karpathy's manual markdown-and-wiki LLM knowledge base, walking through saving content via browser extension, chatting across your saved sources with selectable models, and visualizing, quizzing, and listening to your knowledge.
+Building a Personal LLM Wiki: The Andrej Karpathy Workflow in Recall teaches a practical context/search move: This video demonstrates the tool Recall as a less-hacky alternative to Andrej Karpathy's manual markdown-and-wiki LLM knowledge base, walking through saving content via browser extension, chatting across your saved sources with selectable models, and visualizing, quizzing, and listening to your knowledge.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.